Jpickard1/Hypergraph-Analysis-Toolbox/Python/docs/index.rst

 MATLAB
 ******
-The MATLAB distribution of HAT can be installed through either the `MATLAB Central <https://www.mathworks.com/matlabcentral/fileexchange/121013-hypergraph-analysis-toolbox>`_ or this `link here <https://rajapakse.lab.medicine.umich.edu/software>`_.
-Both links provide a MathWorks :code:`.mltbx` which is installed through the add on manager in the MATLAB Home environment.
+The MATLAB distribution of HAT can be installed through either the `MATLAB Central <https://www.mathworks.com/matlabcentral/fileexchange/121013-hypergraph-analysis-toolbox>`_.
+A MathWorks :code:`.mltbx` file can be downloaded from the site, and installed through the add on manager in the MATLAB Home environment.
 Once installed as a toolbox, you will have access to all HAT functionality.

 The MATLAB distribution has the following dependencies: